labstreaminglayer/pylsl/README.md

 ## Self-built

-* Download the pylsl source: `git clone https://github.com/labstreaminglayer/liblsl-Python.git && cd liblsl-Python`
+* Download the pylsl source: `git clone https://github.com/labstreaminglayer/pylsl.git && cd pylsl`
-* Copy the shared object (see Prerequisites above) into `liblsl-Python/pylsl/lib`.
+* Copy the shared object (see Prerequisites above) into `pylsl/pylsl/lib`.
-* From the `liblsl-Python` working directory, run `pip install .`.
+* From the `pylsl` working directory, run `pip install .`.
     * Note: You can use `pip install -e .` to install while keeping the files in-place.
 This is convenient for developing pylsl.

 # Usage